-While I do experience some air escaping around the top of my nose (which can lead to my glasses fogging up at times), I am also confident that the mask is filtering due to the mask collapsing whenever I inhale.
+While I experience some air escaping around the top of my nose (which can lead to my glasses fogging up at times), I am also confident that the mask is filtering due to the mask collapsing whenever I inhale.
 Further, when I tested the mask, I could not detect any major leaks on inhalation.

 With that being said, if you are a glasses-wearer like myself, you may have some issues with fogging.
-At times I could get the mask fitted perfectly and this issue was non-existent, but other times I struggled to get a fit that would prevent my glasses from fogging up.
+At times I could get the mask fitted perfectly, and this issue was non-existent, but other times I struggled to get a fit that would prevent my glasses from fogging up.

 As always, these are merely my experiences.
 I can’t comment on whether or not the mask will fit you as everyone has a different face shape and features.
-With that being said, the memory foam on the AirWeave does provide a solid fit and I believe that many people will be able to get a good fit with this mask.
+With that being said, the memory foam on the AirWeave does provide a solid fit, and I believe that many people will be able to get a good fit with this mask.

 I found that the mask had to be both tightened on the earloops and that it had to sit quite high on my nose for the best fit.
 The best fit for me occurred when the tip of the mask sat on the same level as the bottom of my irises.

-AirWeave is a big improvement over AirFlex in regards to comfort.
+AirWeave is a significant improvement over AirFlex in regards to comfort.
 Even with two valves, the AirFlex has more breathing resistance.
 However, it is worth keeping in mind that the merino wool on the AirWeave is warm and will retain heat more than some masks.

 Price & Lifespan

 This price also means that the AirWeave is sold for an AUD 20 premium over the original AirFlex Mask.
-Therefore, the AirWeave is not intended to replace the AirFlex, but rather to be an improved mask that sits above it in the AusAir mask range.
+Therefore, the AirWeave is not intended to replace the AirFlex, but rather to be an improved mask that sits above it in the AusAir range.

 The mask starter kit comes with a few additional items included.
 You will find a mask, two filters, and one anti-microbial copper-infused carrying bag inside the box.
 With this starter kit, you can expect to get around one month of usage from the mask.